wtg888/CESLeA.ISSubsystem/AgeRecog/README.md

 1. check path and change path in online/path.sh if you need.
 2. ./configure.sh #exec only one time
 3. ./run_train.sh #if your dataset has changed you should run this script.
+4. ./run_extractor.sh #run online extractor
-4. ./run_test.sh  #make result in result.txt
+5. ./run_test.sh  #make result in result.txt

 -----------------------------------------------------------------------------------
 how to train new model